OrchardCMS/OrchardCore/README.md

 ### 1.8.0

-The software is finished -- and by finished, we mean there are no show-stopping, little-children-killing bugs in it.
-That we know of.
-There are probably numerous lower-priority bugs triaged into the next point release or service pack, as well.
+The software is completed, meaning there are no critical bugs that could cause major issues.
+However, there may be some lower-priority bugs addressed in upcoming releases or service packs.

 Here is a more detailed [roadmap](https://github.com/OrchardCMS/OrchardCore/wiki/Roadmap).